w11wo/w11wo.github.io/_pages/about.md

 ![](images/helloworld.gif)

 Hello!
-My name is **Wilson Wongso**, a sophomore Computer Science student currently studying in Bina Nusantara University.
+My name is **Wilson Wongso**, a junior Computer Science student currently studying in Bina Nusantara University.
 My main field of interest is Deep Learning, especially solving problems related to Computer Vision and Natural Language.

+I am currently a Machine Learning Engineer at [Bookbot](https://www.bookbotkids.com/) and a Youth Cultural Book Content Consultant at [INOVASI](https://www.inovasi.or.id/).
+I lead and conduct research in the field of education and dabble with the machine learning side of book content production.

-Aside from programming, I am mainly an esports content writer at [Hybrid Indonesia](https://hybrid.co.id/) where I discuss competitive gaming, professional players & teams, do interviews, and occasionally mix a little machine learning in my writing.
-In my free time, I tutor high school students privately and host a podcast show together with my friends at [Podcast Keren](https://open.spotify.com/show/6gzT06081Q7TFJAeYUdnfK?si=F65NpD6bR6izeJh65fV2aw&dl_branch=1).
+Before this position, I was mainly an esports content writer at [Hybrid Indonesia](https://hybrid.co.id/) where I discuss competitive gaming, professional players & teams, do interviews, and occasionally mix a little machine learning in my writing.
+In my free time, I used to tutor high school students privately and host a podcast show together with my friends at [Podcast Keren](https://open.spotify.com/show/6gzT06081Q7TFJAeYUdnfK?si=F65NpD6bR6izeJh65fV2aw&dl_branch=1).

 ## Latest Blog Post